News and events

 ACRISP proud to support the IOC World Conference

 ACRISP was proud to be a patron of the IOC World Conference on Prevention of Injury & Illness in Sport, which was held in Monaco from the 16-18 March 2017.
+The IOC World Conference on Prevention of Injury & Illness in sport was the premier international conference for those interested in clinical aspects of sports and exercise medicine.

 Dr Lauren Fortington was one of the many researchers representing ACRISP at the conference.
 Pictured right captivating her audience with a poster presentation entitled "The Women's Injury Surveillance EXtension for Australian Football".

-ACRISP receives a Vice-Chancellor's Award for Excellence
+ACRISP receives the Vice-Chancellor's Award for Excellence

 For more information and a complete list of recipients, visit https://federation.edu.au/staff/working-at-feduni/human-resources/staff-awards/vcs-award-for-excellence.